tidepool-org/tidepool-org.github.io/data-model/v1/notes.md

 bolus reference](/data-model/v1/bolus.html#normal).)
 The `reference` field can refer to any type of record, including another note.

-A threaded discussion would consist of having each note in the thread reference its parent note, with `displayTime` set to the time of each comment in the thread.
-All of the notes in the discussion would have the same value for the `time` field.
+A threaded discussion should consist of having each note in the thread reference its parent note, with `displayTime` set to the time of each comment in the thread.
+All of the notes in the discussion will have the same value for the `time` field (because the system enforces that).

 ## Identity

 Notes are always associated with the user whose account they apply to.

 Members of someone's care team may also have permission to create notes.
-In the case where a note is coming from another user, the `creatorId` field must be set to the userId of the account that created the note.
-If `creatorId` is missing, it means that the owner of the account created the note.
+In the case where a note is coming from another user, the `creatorId` field should be set to the userId of the account that created the note.
+Otherwise, `creatorId` should be the ID of the owner of the account.

 ## Source